Red Tornado: The New 52

 In 2011, DC rebooted its continuity as part of The New 52.
 During the battle between the Justice League and Atlantis, T.O.
 Morrow says that his weather machine can take control of the weather from the invading Atlanteans, but Silas Stone rejects the idea because the technology is from another dimension (Earth-Two) and unstable.
 Morrow later says, "But the Tornado could ...".
 An unfinished Red Tornado is seen in the Red Room while Cyborg is being rebuilt after Grid takes his robotic parts.
 Red Tornado faces the Metal Men.

 DC Rebirth

-In "DC Rebirth", Red Tornado returned to the main continuity in the 2017 event Dark Nights: Metal being held captive by the Blackhawks.
+In DC Rebirth, Red Tornado returned to the main continuity in the 2017 event Dark Nights: Metal being held captive by the Blackhawks.

-During the Dark Nights: Death Metal storyline, Red Tornado, Animal Man, and Blue Beetle arrived at the scene where Robin King took down the superheroes.
-During their fight with Robin King, Red Tornado is sprayed with a Mortal Coil chemical that causes him to spin out of control, become human, and rip apart.
-Batman later revived him with a Black Lantern ring.
+In Dark Nights: Death Metal, Red Tornado is killed by Robin King before Batman resurrects him with a Black Lantern ring.

+DC All In

+In Absolute Power, Red Tornado is destroyed by Deadeye.
+His consciousness survives and is transported to the Watchtower, where he becomes a mission coordinator.